Improved Approximation Algorithms for the Expanding Search Problem: Introduction

-\newparagraph{Our contribution} In this work, we provide approximation algorithms with improved approximation guarantees for ESP.
-We first give an approximation algorithm with an approximation guarantee of $2e \approx 5.44$ for the unweighted case where all vertices have the same weight (Theorem~\ref{thm:unweighted}).
-For the general case with arbitrary vertex weights, we provide an approximation algorithm with an approximation guarantee of $5e/2+\eps \approx 6.80$ for any $\eps > 0$ (Theorem~\ref{thm:weighted}).
-For both variants, the best approximation algorithm was an $8$-approximation due to Hermans et al.~\cite{HermansLM22}.
-The result for the unweighted case is obtained by concatenating $k$-minimum spanning trees ($k$-MSTs) for varying values of $k$ and of exponentially increasing length.
-Using the probabilistic method on lengths with random factor finally yields an additional factor of $e$.
-This technique has been used for pathwise search problems \cite{chaudhuri2003paths,goemans1998improved}; we here adapt it to the case of expanding search.
-For the weighted case, instead of $k$-MSTs, we use the quota version of the $k$-MST problem.
-As noted in \cite{JohnsonMinkoffPhilipps2000}, approximation algorithms such as the $5/2$-approximation for the unrooted version of $k$-MST \cite{AryaRamesh1998} that rely on the prize-collecting Steiner-tree algorithm in \cite{GoemansW95} can be turned into approximation algorithms of the quota version.
-We then solve the quota version for a polynomial number of quotas (thereby losing the factor of $1+\eps$) and use these solutions to construct a sequence of spanning trees of exponentially increasing length.
-Concatenating these solutions yields the claimed factor.
+In this work, we provide polynomial-time approximation al\-go\-rithms with improved approximation guarantees for the expanding search problem.
+Specifically, we give an approximation algorithm for arbitrary vertex weights with an approximation guarantee of~$2\mathrm{e}+\eps$ for any~$\eps > 0$ where~$2\mathrm{e} \approx 5.44$ (\Cref{thm:weighted}).
+To this end, we first devise an approximation algorithm for the unweighted case where all vertices have the same weight, for which we obtain a~$2\mathrm{e}$-approximation (Theorem~\ref{thm:unweighted}).
+This algorithm is obtained by concatenating~$k$-minimum spanning trees ($k$-MSTs) for varying values of~$k$ and of exponentially increasing length.
+Using the~$2$-approximation for~$k$-MST due to Garg~\cite{Garg05} causes the loss of a factor of~$2$; using the probabilistic method to find the concatenation of the right trees, we incur an additional loss of a factor of~$\mathrm{e}$.
+A similar technique has been used before for pathwise search problems~\cite{chaudhuri2003paths,goemans1998improved}; we here modify it to work for expanding search problems.
+To obtain the approximation algorithm for the case with arbitrary vertex weights, we adapt an approach developed by Sitters~\cite{sitters2021polynomial} to obtain a polynomial-time approximation scheme (PTAS) for the pathwise search problem in the case of a Euclidean graph.
+We describe this adapted approach in more detail below as we also use it to obtain a PTAS for the case of a Euclidean graph.
+In our context, it allows us to reduce the weighted case to the case with binary weights (i.e., weights~$0$ and~$1$) at the cost of an additional factor of~$(1+\eps)$.
+The application of this approach requires a~$2\mathrm{e}$-approximation for binary weights which we obtain by a generalization of our~$2\mathrm{e}$-approximation algorithm for the unweighted case.